 Lifestyle Modifications: Stress, lack of sleep, and overexertion can all contribute to an imbalance of the doshas and aggravate allergies.
 To reduce the symptoms of allergies, it is important to practice stress-relieving activities such as yoga and meditation.
 It is also important to get enough rest and avoid overworking the body.

 Herbs: Certain herbs are used in Ayurveda to help reduce the symptoms of allergies.
-Some of these herbs include licorice, turmeric, ginger, neem, and bhringaraj.
+Some of these herbs include licorice, turmeric, ginger, neem, and bhringraj.
 Herbal remedies can be taken in the form of teas, tinctures, and capsules:-

 1. Amla (Emblica officinalis): Amla is a powerful antioxidant that helps to reduce inflammation caused by allergies.
-It is also known to boost immunity and help to reduce allergic reactions.
+It is also known to boost immunity and help reduce allergic reactions.

 2. Guduchi (Tinospora cordifolia): Guduchi helps to reduce inflammation and has anti-allergy properties.
 It is also effective in treating respiratory allergies and asthma.